Comments & Complaints

 Complaining to NHS England

-We hope that, if you have an issue, you will use our practice complaints procedure as we believe this will give us the best opportunity to put right whatever has gone wrong.
-However, there may be an occasion where you feel unable to communicate with us and you may prefer to approach NHS England, who is the commissioner of Primary Care Services.
-Their contact details are as follows:
+We hope that, if you have an issue, you will use our practice complaints procedure as we believe this will give us the best opportunity to put it right whatever has gone wrong.
+However, there may be an occasion where you feel unable to communicate with us and you may prefer to approach the Integrated Care Board.

 Health Service Ombudsman